herstory: a history

 MARY FRAZIER CASH

 Mary Frazier Cash came to Charlottesville in 1943 and until her sudden death was an active and dedicated participant in local government.
 Born in 1903, she was a graduate of Smith College.
 As a resident of Albemarle County, she served as president of the League of Women Voters, and as chairman of the local and state Voters’ Services Committee and vice-chairmen of the local Democratic Committee.
 She also had an outstanding record of achievement as president of the Civic League of Charlottesville and Albemarle County.
 She once said “Whatever I have done is the result of a life-long love affair with Albemarle County,” and she lent her leadership in all of these organizations toward promoting good government in the County and the City.
 She also began a tradition of active citizen participation in local government which resulted in increased responsiveness from public officials to public opinion.
 She was tragically killed in an automobile accident in Albemarle County on October 9, 1971.
 The beautification of Jackson Park in Charlottesville was done in her honor and in honor of Paul Goodloe Industries, its donor.

-for its enthusiastic support of this project.
-Also, our appreciation goes to
+its enthusiastic support of this project.
+Also, our

 This information was adapted from a pamphlet which was prepared and sponsored in 1976 by the National Organization for Women, Charlottesville Chapter, with the assistance of the Albemarle-Charlottesville Bicentennial Commission.